n-andr/printf/README.md

-# Print_f
+# Printf

-Print_f is a project assigned as part of the curriculum at 42 school.
+Printf is a project assigned as part of the curriculum at 42 school.
 The goal of this project is to implement a simplified version of the standard C library function `printf`.

 ## Overview